wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/security-governance-intro/includes/3-data-loss-prevention.md

 for the mixing of business-related connectors with consumer-based services.
 Other organizations may choose to strictly prevent business-related connectors from connecting with consumer-based services.
-Organizations should begin by cataloguing the business systems that exist within their organization and then create DLP policies that align with that business mapping.
+Organizations should begin by cataloging the business systems that exist within their organization and then create DLP policies that align with that business mapping.
 We will further discuss DLP strategies in the **Implementation Recommendations** module.